Josef-Friedrich/mscxyz/docs/cli.rst

                             Set the footer for all pages.
       --footer-odd-even <odd-left> <even-left> <odd-center> <even-center> <odd-right> <even-right>
                             Set different footers for odd and even pages.
+      --clear-footer        Clear all footer fields by setting all fields to empty strings.
+The footer is hidden.